 – Freebirth Society (Podcast)

 5: Watch birth videos together

 Depending on your partner this one might be a total write off – I get it.
-I think it took 5 years for me to convince my husband to watch birth videos and he still maintains that it is largely non-consensual.
+I think it took 5 years for me to convince my husband to watch birth videos (and he still maintains that it is largely non-consensual).
 But for many women, and even more men, we have never seen birth.
 Especially not physiological birth.
-As a result, our perceptions of birth come entirely from over-dramatized Hollywood portrayals of birth or horror stories from our best mate.
-Not only can birth videos help your partner to feel prepared for birth (regardless of where it happens) it can help to stimulate conversations about our beliefs surrounding birth and where they came from.
+As a result, our perceptions of birth come almost entirely from over-dramatized Hollywood portrayals of birth and horror stories from our best mate.
+Not only can birth videos help to normalize homebirth and dismantle the fear surrounding it, it can also help to stimulate conversations that may give you some insight into where their concerns stem from.

 6: Meet with a private midwife